Day36512/Extended-Holidays-Lua/README.md

 ## Output

-The script prints out messages to the server console indicating which holidays are enabled or disabled.
+The script prints out messages to the server console indicating which holidays are enabled.
 This can be useful for server administrators to confirm that the script is running as expected.

 ## Troubleshooting